A Comprehensive Approach to Public Safety and Homelessness

 Fund and support additional triage/crisis care teams to act as an alternative to Sheriff's Deputies and/or Fire Rescue response on certain types of calls, in partnership with the city’s new Albuquerque Community Safety (ACS) Department.
 These units, with social workers among them, would respond to calls on Mental Health, Substance Abuse, and Homelessness issues.
 This is a more cost effective response and gets the right resources at the right time to those in crisis.

 Support for specialty courts such as Substance Abuse Court and Mental Health Court.

 Lobby the state legislature to close loopholes in the criminal justice system: toughen penalties on repeat offenders and make major reforms to the pre-trial release system to ensure that violent criminals and repeat offenders remain in jail pending trial.

 A Strong Local Economy and Supporting Working People

 As a local small business owner and a laborer, I know the value of workers and hard work.
 Too often, government procurement and incentive policies written by our County Commission do not benefit our community.
 We need incentives and economic development policies that favor innovative and sustainable development.
 Local government like the Bernalillo County Commission should work to ensure that we provide supports and a positive business environment to businesses that bring good-paying jobs to the region.
 We must focus particular attention to infill development that invests in our existing strengths as a community while encouraging sustainable growth.

-My opponent has not been a consistent advocate for smart economic development policies.
 I will be a reasonable and consistent voice for good economic policy on the Bernalillo County commission.
 The commission has an important role in advocating for workers while also respecting the the rights and needs of private land owners.

 As a County Commissioner, I will: